okazymyrov/piki/vulnerabilities.md

-# OneDrive for Business: Bypass restriction of "Anyone with the link"
+# OneDrive for Business: Bypass "Anyone with the link" restriction

 Answer from Microsoft (MSRC Case 72610 CRM:0022004898):
 > We determined that a specific fix will not be released for the reported behavior.